Great Siege of Malta: Fort St. Michael and Mdina

 The situation was sufficiently dire that, at some point in August, the Council of Elders decided to abandon the town and retreat to Fort St. Angelo.
 De Valette, however, vetoed this proposal.
 If he guessed that the Turks were losing their will, he was correct.
 Although the bombardment and minor assaults continued, the invaders were stricken by an increasing desperation.
 Towards the end of August, the Turks attempted to take Fort St. Michael, first with the help of a manta (similar to a Testudo formation), a small siege engine covered with shields, then by use of a full-blown siege tower.
 In both cases, Maltese engineers tunneled out through the rubble and destroyed the constructions with point-blank salvos of chain shot.

 At the beginning of September, the weather was turning and Mustafa ordered a march on Mdina, intending to winter there.
 However the attack failed to occur.
-The poorly-defended and supplied city deliberately started firing its cannon at the approaching Turks at pointlessly long range; this bluff scared them away by fooling the already demoralised Turks into thinking the city had ammunition to spare.
+The poorly defended and supplied city deliberately started firing its cannon at the approaching Turks at pointlessly long range; this bluff scared them away by fooling the already demoralised Turks into thinking the city had ammunition to spare.
 By 8 September, the Turks had embarked their artillery and were preparing to leave the island, having lost perhaps a third of their men to fighting and disease.

 Gran Soccorso

 On 7 September, Don Garcia had, at last, landed about 8,000 men at St. Paul's Bay on the north end of the island.
 The so-called Grande Soccorso ("great relief") positioned themselves on the ridge of San Pawl tat-Tarġa on the 13th of September, waiting for the Ottoman assault.
+They consisted of mainly Spanish and Italian soldiers, sent by the Spanish Empire as well as the Grand Duchy of Tuscany, the Republic of Genoa, the Papal States, and the Duchy of Savoy.

+Mustafa Pasha, believing the relief to be much bigger, ordered the army to reembark, only to interrupt the evacuation and call out land troops again when he realized he still outnumbered Garcia's forces.
+During the subsequent fights, however, the relievers routed the Ottomans, after which Mustafa called for final retreat, leaving behind their heaviest baggage.
 It is said that, when some hot-headed knights of the relief force saw the Ottoman retreat and the burning villages, in its wake, they charged without waiting for orders from Ascanio della Corgna.
-Della Corgna, seeing the troops in such spirits, had no choice but to order a general charge which resulted in the massacre of the retreating Ottoman force, who retreated from the islands on 13 September.
+Della Corgna, seeing the troops in such spirits, had no choice but to order a general charge which resulted in the massacre of the Ottoman force, who retired from the islands on 13 September.

 Malta had survived the Ottoman assault, and throughout Europe people celebrated what would turn out to be the last epic battle involving Crusader Knights.

-The relief force consisted of mainly Spanish and Italian soldiers, sent by the Spanish Empire as well as the Duchy of Florence, the Republic of Genoa, the Papal States, and the Duchy of Savoy.